 The market for wind blades is subject to evolving customer needs and expectations.
 Our research and development is invested in developing faster and more efficient manufacturing processes in order to build the new wind blades designed by our customers that more effectively capture wind energy and are adaptable to new growth segments of the wind energy market.
-Research and development activities are inherently uncertain and the results of our in-house research and develop wind blades that are more effective or commercially attractive.
+Research and development activities are inherently uncertain and the results of our in-house research and development may not be successful.
+In addition, our competition may adopt more advanced technologies or develop wind blades that are more effective or commercially attractive.
 We believe that our future success will depend in large part upon our ability to be at the forefront of technological innovation in the wind energy industry and to rapidly and cost-effectively adapt our wind blade manufacturing processes to keep pace with changing technologies, new wind blade design and changing customer needs.
 If we are unable to do so, our business, operating results, financial condition and reputation could be materially harmed.